- A Brief Overview of Graphite vs. Steel Golf Clubs

 Graphite shafts are found in virtually every driver on the market because they are lighter and promote clubhead speed for golfers to really bomb it down the fairway.
-No matter what the skill level is, a graphite shaft is most likely going to be used with a driver.
+No matter the skill level, a graphite shaft will most likely be used with a driver.

-Graphite shafts are also found in almost every set of women’s and senior golf clubs because it helps equal out the lack of swing speed that they have.
+Graphite shafts are also found in almost every set of women’s and senior golf clubs because it helps equal out their lack of swing speed.
 Steel shafts are practically nonexistent with senior and women golf club shafts.

 Another category of golf clubs that almost always have graphite shafts is game improvement irons for all types of players.
-The graphite shafts are more forgiving and do not sting when you mishit, and beginner golfers should take advantage of that.
+The graphite shafts are more forgiving and do not sting when you mishit; beginner golfers should take advantage of that.

 Also, the lighter graphite shafts make the irons go farther when hit well, so it is a win-win for golfers in the game improvement section.